-Supplies the preferred number of intermediate values for the Y-axis to display (Y values between the min and max).
-Note that Graphite will ultimately choose what values (and how many) to display based on a set of 'pretty' values.
+Sets the preferred number of intermediate values to display on the Y-axis (Y values between the minimum and maximum).
+Note that Graphite will ultimately choose what values (and how many) to display based on a 'pretty' factor, which tries to maintain a sensible scale (e.g. preferring intermediary values like 25%,50%,75% over 33.3%,66.6%).
 To explicitly set the Y-axis values, see yStep yLimitLeft yLimitRight